 Some tasks may seem beyond your reach.
-When you start, you will do simple, easy tasks.
-As you progress in your recovery, you will try new things to help you discover life as a sober person.
+When you start, you will be asked to do simple, easy tasks.
+As you progress in your recovery, you will try new

-DUI Court is going to help you learn how to live without the stress and chaos of addiction.
+Treatment Court is going to help you learn how to live without the stress and chaos of addiction.